dellow/Web-Framework/README.md

 <a name="using-gulp"></a>
 ## Using Gulp
-Run the default profile:
+Run the development profile:

     gulp
-Run the development profile:
+or

     gulp --config development
 Run the production profile: